LLan-ovoy/Memory-Baguette/Course_Notes/AML.md

   $$

   - Intuition: decomposing a simple terms, it may not be good
+    -  $y = 5+2x+sin(5x) \Rightarrow y-5-2x=sin(5x)$

 - gradient boosting

+  - stage forward additive model: additive=fitting a sum of basis functions.
+"Forward stagewise"=adding a new basis function (tree in this case) at a time.

   - $$
     \hat{y} = \bar{y} + T_1(x) + T_2(x) + ...
     $$

-  - *random forest, always fit on the same data, worry about overfit, gradient boosting use different?*
+  - *random forest, always fit on the same data, worry about overfit, gradient boosting use different part of data *

 - Gradient boosting for Regression with MSE